yukoba/nd4j/documentation.md

 Many ND4J ops are overloaded, meaning methods sharing a common name have different argument lists.
 Below we will explain only the simplest configurations.

+As you can see, there are three possible argument types with ND4J ops: inputs, optional arguments and outputs.
+The outputs are specified in the ops' constructor.
+The inputs are specified in the parentheses following the method name, always in the first position, and the optional arguments are used to transform the inputs; e.g. the scalar to add; the coefficient to multiply by, always in the second position.

 |Method| Meaning| Type |
 |:----------|:-------------:| ----:|
 |abs(IComplexNDArray ndarray)| Absolute value, abs(x)|Transform|